University Procedure #212

 - Lower Division Credits

-Lower division credits are 1) credits approved for transfer from a community or technical college; and 2) credits approved for transfer from baccalaureate institutions that consider those credits as lower division (i.e. at the freshman or sophomore level).
+Lower division credits are 1) credits approved for transfer from a community or technical college; and 2) credits approved for transfer from baccalaureate institutions that consider those credits as lower division (i.e. at the first-year student or sophomore level).

 - Upper Division Credits